gleam-lang/gleam/notes/talk.md

 arguments, and thus 2 children.
 The first is a call to the zero arity function "self", and the second is a tuple.

-The tuple has 3 elements children, thus 3 children, the atom "compare", a function call, and the number 1.
+The tuple has 3 elements, thus 3 children.

+They are the atom "compare", a function call, and the number 1.

-The final function call noed is to the plus operator, and has 2 children, each the number 2.
+The final function call node is to the plus operator, and has 2 children, each the number 2.

 ```elixir